-The lce Breaker activity is designed to introduce ourselves to one another.
+The Ice Breaker activity is designed to introduce ourselves to one another.
 See Module #1 for directions.

-Discussion Questions/Quick Assignments/Reflections (16 x 10pts. =160 points) - SLOs: 1-3
+Discussion Questions/Reflections (16 x 10pts. = 160 points) - SLOs: 1-3

 Throughout the course of the semester opportunities for discussions, activities, reflections, and responses to the course material will be given.
 It is expected that all students will participate in these activities as the semester goes.
-All DB, reflection, and quick assignments are to be submitted at college-level writing and fully complete.
-This means proper college writing, grammar, writing structure, etc. All Discussion Boards will be substantial in length, cited appropriately (APA), AND respond to two (2) other fellow classmates.
-Failure to complete these weekly assignments fully will result in a significant point deduction or a possible score of zero.
-Once a discussion question/assignment closes, you will miss these opportunities and not receive points.
-DBs will not be unlocked on Canvas after the due date - no exceptions.
-These points cannot be made up.
 Remember to read the directions for the discussion boards closely and read your rubrics.
 You can always ask questions in advance of posting as well.

-Chapter Quizzes (16 x 10 points = 160 points) SLOs: 1-3
+Chapter Quizzes (16 x 20 points = 320 points) SLOs: 1-3

-There will be a total of 16 quizzes; one quiz per chapter/week.
-Each multiple choice/short answer quiz will be worth a total of 10 points.
+There will be a total of 16 quizzes: one quiz per chapter/week.
+Each multiple choice/short answer quiz will be worth a total of 20 points.
 These quizzes will begin on Week #1.
 The content within the quiz relates to the materials read in the chapter as well as any additional information I have directed you to read.
 Make sure you are studying and reading each week.
 All quizzes are on Canvas.
 It is the student's responsibility to take the quizzes on time before the due dates, the course instructor will not remind students.
-Quizzes will not be unlocked on Canvas after the due date - no exceptions.
-Quizzes cannot be made up.